AISafety-HKUST/stable_backdoor_purification/README.md

 ```cmd
 sh defensh.sh
 ```
 You can interchange BTI and PAM by setting ```--use_pam```.
 Our core algorithm design is depicted in this [file](fine_tune/BTIDBF/sam.py) and we provide checkpoints (four backdoor attack demos trained on CIFAR-10 and ResNet-18) robustly purified by PAM in this [link](https://drive.google.com/file/d/1qqi-ZxPFngTOwOjx8V-LTA4OP14UEt8e/view?usp=sharing).
+To maintain high clean accuracy and stable purification results, you may adjust the hyperparameter of BTI for better performance.
+Here, we list some empirical tips to improve performance.
+For example, if you find that PAM cannot defend against retuning attacks, try increasing the ratio of reversed examples during unlearning.
+Alternatively, you could increase the ```--rho``` to promote more deviation, although this may result in a drop in clean accuracy.
+Besides, you could slightly decrease the number of unlearning epochs specified by ```--ul_round``` (e.g., 15 and 20) and total unlearning rounds specified by ```--nround``` (e.g., for attacks like Blended and SSBA, unlearning with 1 or 2 rounds is enough) to maintain the clean performance.

 ----